foster95/the_compendium/README.md

 By requiring the user to meet these restrictions, the program is immediately not suitable for anyone with HomeBrew characters.
 HomeBrew characters are charaqcter that don't follow standard Dungeons & Dragons rules.
 This is particularly relevant with the allowed races option.
 As of the D5 version of the players handbook, there are currently over 80 races registered in the universe, and this continues to grow.
 As there are over 80 races in the Dungeons and Dragons universe and I was aware of time, I chose to only include the races that are considered the standard/basic races.
 However, a further development of the program would include an import of a wider range of races.
 This would still not allow for HomeBrew characters, but would go a way to making it accessible for players that want to use more unique races.

-Ammend a character logged to The Compendium
+#### Amend a character logged to The Compendium
-After the user has trigged the view characters function, they are given the option to either return to the main menu (by typing 0), or alternatively to ammend an individual character.
+After the user has trigged the view characters function, they are given the option to either return to the main menu (by typing 0), or alternatively to amend an individual character.
 The user is then asked which character they would like to choose, and they are required to type the entire name, with no spelling issues or added special characters, otherwise they will trigger the validation and will not be able to move further into the program.
 However upon typing the correct name, they will then be greeted with a further sub menu.
 The sub menu is made up of all of the features that can be adjusted - Class, Statistics, Proficiencies and Alignment.
 They also have the option to break out of the program and return directly to the main menu.

 If a character chooses to change any of their classes, statistics, proficiencies or alignments they must meet the following global variable requirements (these variables are also used for the character randomiser program and for logging a pre-made character)

-Once a user has chosen which feature they want to ammend, they can type the number to launch the approporiate program.
+Once a user has chosen which feature they want to amend, they can type the number to launch the approporiate program.
 At all times if the user enters information that is always registered to the character, they should recieve a prompt to state that the character already has that relevant class/alignment/proficiency and ask them to provide something different.
 The Program is also broken down into further functions.
 Details of these are below:

-Ammend Classes
+#### Amend Classes
-If the user chooses to launch the Class ammendment option they are told the following information - the current Class associated to the logged character and the allowed classes that the program requires.
+If the user chooses to launch the Class amendment option they are told the following information - the current Class associated to the logged character and the allowed classes that the program requires.

 A feature of Dungeons & Dragons is that the user can create a character that has multiple classes.
 This isn't a standardised process, a player has to level up in order to unlock the ability to have multiple classes, and the program currently operates on the assumption that for randomised characters, they should be starting at a L1 with only one class.
 However, for users that have chosen to multi-class, then they can choose to specifically add a second class.
 They cannot add the same class already associated to the character, and the second class must be from the allowed classes list.

-If the user does not want to add a further class, they can type 0 to return to the character ammendment options.
+If the user does not want to add a further class, they can type 0 to return to the character amendment options.

-Ammend Statistics
+#### Amend Statistics
-If the user chooses to ammend their statistics, they are shown a list of all of their current statistics in the terminal and are prompted to type the name of the statistic that they want to update and hit enter.
+If the user chooses to amend their statistics, they are shown a list of all of their current statistics in the terminal and are prompted to type the name of the statistic that they want to update and hit enter.
 They are then asked what they want to update their new statistic to.
 Typically players are unlikely to update more than three statistics at any one time, and provided that the new statistic is accepted by the program, the user is prompted and asked if they want to add any more statistics.

-As with all of the ammendments, the user is required to type the statistic name they wish to ammend exactly, without special characters otherwise this will trigger the validation.
+As with all of the amendments, the user is required to type the statistic name they wish to amend exactly, without special characters otherwise this will trigger the validation.
 If the user tries to update the statistic number to one that is already logged to the character they are told that the character already has this number and asked to try again.

 Though it is not seen in the terminal, if the user chooses to update a statistic, the update_modifier function also runs, to ensure that the modifier is updated in line with the statistic number.

-If the user does not want to ammend a statistic, they can type 0 to return to the character ammendment options.
+If the user does not want to amend a statistic, they can type 0 to return to the character amendment options.

-Ammend Proficiencies
+#### Amend Proficiencies
-If the user chooses to launch the Proficiencies ammendment option they are told the following information - the current Proficiencies associated to the logged character and the allowed Proficiencies the program requires.
+If the user chooses to launch the Proficiencies amendment option they are told the following information - the current Proficiencies associated to the logged character and the allowed Proficiencies the program requires.

-Currently the program restricts users to just four proficencies, and therefore the user is prompted with a submenu for proficiency ammendment.
+Currently the program restricts users to just four proficencies, and therefore the user is prompted with a submenu for proficiency amendment.
 If a user would like to add a proficiency they can choose that option, however if the program already registers four proficiencies are associated to the character, the user will be told that they need to remove an proficiency to add an proficiency.
 Users are able to bulk add and remove proficiencies, provided they are seperated by a comma but again are limited by no more than four proficiencies.

 If they want to remove they are shown again the current associated proficiencies with the character, and the proficiency removed must match a current proficiency.
 If it does not, the user will trigger validation and will be asked to remove a proficiency associated with the character.

 If there are less than four proficiencies associated with a character, and the user wants to add a proficiency, they are also shown the current proficinecies associated the character, and are shown the available proficiencies as well.
 Any proficiency added, must not already be in the current proficiencies, and must also be part of the allowed proficiencies global variable.
 If either of these things are not true, validation is triggered and the user will be told either that they cannot add a profiency already associated, or that the proficiency they are trying to add, does not meet the allowed proficinecy requirements.

-If the user does not want to ammend a proficiency, they can type 0 to return to the character ammendment options.
+If the user does not want to amend a proficiency, they can type 0 to return to the character amendment options.

-Amend Allignments
+#### Amend Alignments
-If the user chooses to launch the Alignment amendment option they are told the following information - the current Alignment associated to the logged character and the allowed Allignments that the program requires.
+If the user chooses to launch the Alignment amendment option they are told the following information - the current Alignment associated to the logged character and the allowed Alignments that the program requires.

-If the user wishes to update their Allignment, they must type the new Allignment exactly as listed in the program otherwise they will trigger the validation.
+If the user wishes to update their Alignment, they must type the new Alignment exactly as listed in the program otherwise they will trigger the validation.
 A user cannot add the same Alignment already associated to the character.

-At the end of any character ammendments, these amendments will be logged and changed on the Google sheet immediately.
-The user will be brought back to the character ammendment menu and then can choose to amend further fields or return to the main Compendium menu.
+At the end of any character amendments, these amendments will be logged and changed on the Google sheet immediately.
+The user will be brought back to the character amendment menu and then can choose to amend further fields or return to the main Compendium menu.

-Create a new, randomised character using The Compendium If a user chooses to create a new character they are prompted to provide the following: a first name, which is a required field and a surname, which is an optional field.
+### Create a New Character using The Compendium
+If a user chooses to create a new character they are prompted to provide the following: a first name, which is a required field and a surname, which is an optional field.
 The program then automatically generates the following using Python's random dependency from the global allowed variables: Race/Species, Class, Statistics, Proficiencies, Alignment.

         randomised_character = {